RedHatTurtle/frei/README.md

   + `dbg`: Debug versions of the code, never expected to be merged to main.
   + `test`: Test case configurations update only.
   + `patch`: Updates for compatibility reasons with no intended behavior change.
+  + `docs` : Update to documentation only

+style: (formatting, missing semi colons, etc; no production code change)
+refactor: (refactoring production code, eg. renaming a variable)
+test: (adding missing tests, refactoring tests; no production code change)

 Examples:
 - `rht/fix/47-isothermalWallEnergy` Fixing the energy gradient on an isothermal wall boundary condition
 - `fabio/wip/compressionLimiter` Developing a new limiter
 - `fmoreira/patch/chapel-1.30.0` Updating code for new compiler version

+### Merge Strategy

+#### No Fast-Forward Merges
+Disabling fast-forward merges to the `main` and `dev` allows a cleaner history for these branches while keeping the development history of the merged code in it's original branch.

 ## Chapel Standards
 These coding rules are meant to avoid bugs and passively improve code quality and readability.